-NEW YORK - City Councilman Corey Johnson has secured the votes necessary to become the next City Council Speaker, according to sources.
+Manhattan City Councilman Corey Johnson has secured the votes necessary to become the next city council speaker, sources told NY1 on Wednesday.

-That means Johnson, one of eight candidates, has the backing of the majority of the 51 member City Council.
+That means Johnson, one of eight candidates, has the backing of the majority of the 51-member council.

-The speaker is considered the second most powerful political leader in the city and leads the Council in setting priorities and passing laws.
+The speaker is considered the second-most powerful political leader in the city and leads the city council in setting priorities and passing laws.